gitpod-io/retired-gatsby-website/src/docs/languages/python.md

 ## Python Versions

-Gitpod workspaces come with Python versions: `2.7.17`, and `3.7.3` pre-installed by default.
+Run `pyenv versions` to see which Python versions are pre-installed in Gitpod.

 The easiest way to install a new Python version is to use `pyenv install <VERSION>`.
 For example, suppose you wanted to install Python `3.6.4`, you would run `pyenv install 3.6.4`.